Generative AI for Data Science 101: Coding Without Learning To Code: Challenges and Benefits

+Another benefit of the Copilot approach is that it is based in code (in contrast to typical point-and-click or Excel-based approaches), allowing instructors to impart reproducible data analysis practices.
+For example, we taught our students to use Copilot to create {\tt R Markdown} files and discussed the importance of setting the seed before doing analyses that use (pseudo)randomness such as when one splits a sample into training and test sets.
+From the perspective of reproducibility, it is interesting to note that while the {\em final product} of using Copilot is a {\tt.R} or {\tt.Rmd} file of code, which records a data analysis in a reproducible way, the {\em process of prompting} Copilot to generating code is not reproducible.
+This is analogous to how the same human on two different days might solve the same problem in two different ways, a factor that is not relevant when considering the reproducibility of an analysis.

-Another striking benefit of the Copilot approach is that it is language agnostic.
-While we had our students using R throughout the semester, the prompting skills we were teaching would be unchanged if we had instead done this in Python.
+Finally, a striking benefit of the Copilot approach is that it is language agnostic.
+While we had our students using {\tt R} throughout the semester, the prompting skills we were teaching would be unchanged if we had instead done this in Python.